J. B. Holmes: Professional career

-2012–15: Recovery and comeback

 After brain surgery, Holmes played in 26 events in 2012.
 Elbow and ankle injuries limited him to six PGA Tour events in 2013 and did not play again until the Dunlop Phoenix Tournament on the Japan Golf Tour.
 Holmes satisfied his medical extension through earnings at the 2014 Zurich Classic of New Orleans, finishing T11.
 He would need a T63 at the Wells Fargo Championship to earn entry into the 2014 Players Championship via FedEx Cup points.
 Holmes would get his first win in six years, regained his Tour status through the 2015–2016 season, and moved from 242nd to 68th in the Official World Golf Ranking.
 The win also earned Holmes entry into the 2014 PGA Championship at Valhalla Golf Club in Louisville, Kentucky.

 In February 2015, Holmes lost in a four-man sudden-death playoff at the Farmers Insurance Open.
 He held a co-lead after the 54-hole stage with Harris English, but could only shoot a level-par final round to enter the playoff.
 At the first playoff hole, Holmes made a birdie to move on to the second playoff hole with Jason Day, after English and Scott Stallings were eliminated with pars.
 On the par-three second playoff hole, Holmes flew the green and could not get down in two from the back rough, leaving Day with two putts from 15 feet for the victory.

 In the first round of the WGC-Cadillac Championship, Holmes shot a 62 for a total of 10-under-par to lead by four strokes after the first day.
 His round included eight birdies and an eagle to tie the tournament record.
 Holmes retained his lead after the second round, despite a one-over-par 73.
 He led by two shots going into the weekend and opened up a five-shot lead following a 70 in the third round, which included a hole-in-one at the par-3 fourth hole.
 However his lead had gone by the sixth hole in the final round, after he bogeyed three of his opening six holes.
 Holmes played the rest of his round in even-par and would go on to shoot a 75 to finish one behind winner Dustin Johnson.
 His runner-up finish moved Holmes to 19th in the world rankings, his highest ever placing to date.

-2018

 In January 2018, Holmes was criticized by his fellow pros on social media after taking four minutes and ten seconds over his second shot to the 18th hole in the final round of the Farmers Insurance Open.
 Holmes needed an eagle to get into a playoff but eventually laid up.
 Holmes later said he was 'shocked' by the negative reaction to incident, comments that sparked another backlash.
 Fellow pro Justin Thomas defended Holmes though, saying he would have done exactly the same had he been in his position.